wp-plugins/vooddo/readme.txt

 == Changelog ==
+= 1.5.0 =
+* Compatible with the new Vooddo external API and accepts the new Vooddo ID system.
+* Vooddo can be loaded in a new Vooddo Editor browser window or tab.
+* Simplified the administration interface.

 = 1.1.0 =
+* DOES NOT WORK ANYMORE !!
 * Automatically sets Vooddo video width and height using descriptor data when added in post.
 * Errors messages management inside the metabox.

 = 1.0.0 =
+* DOES NOT WORK ANYMORE !!
 * Initial release.